aleostudio/slimpay-php/README.md

 ];

 $response = $slimpay->checkout($data);

+// Handle the redirect and response in the same way as the credit card flow...
 ```
 If the response has the **user approval link** you will be redirected to the **SlimPay checkout page**.
 Once you have filled the checkout form with your IBAN, a detailed response will be sent to the **Server notification URI** set in your